 WHAT I LEARNED // DAY ONE

 - Wear your purse/camera on your front.
-Criminals will come up behind you with hedge clippers, cut off your shit and run.
+Criminals will come up behind you with hedge clippers, cut off your stuff and run.

 - Cappuccino with Bailey’s is a phenomenal way to start your day.